nethsilumarasinghe/MyLibrary_Testing_Plan/README.md

-# MyLibrary_Testing_Plan
+# MyLibrary_Testing_Plan 📚
+My Library is a personalized book management web system designed to help users efficiently organize their personal book collections.
+The platform simplifies the process of tracking books by allowing users to add, update, and delete book records.
 This repository documents the end-to-end testing process for the MyLibrary application.
 Showcasing test planning, manual test cases, bug reports, and final reports to demonstrate a commitment to delivering high-quality software.

+## 🛠️ Includes

+- Test Plan
+- Test Result Sheet
+- API Test Result Sheet
+- Final Report